Marie Carandini: Early life

-At the age of 17, she married an Italian nobleman, Jerome Carandini, the Marquis of Sarzano (1803–1870), who was a political refugee.
-Her musical training and first performances were in Hobart.
+In 1843, she married Jerome Carandini, an Italian marquis.
+The couple had 5 daughters and 3 sons.

 Career

-The Carandinis came to Sydney around 1845 and studied under Isaac Nathan, Sara Flower and Lewis Henry Lavenu.

-Marie soon established a reputation as a concert singer and operatic prima donna, both in Sydney and Melbourne, and was a popular favourite in many other centres in Australia.
 She was frequently billed as "The Australian Jenny Lind".
 She has the distinction of having been Australia's first Adalgisa in Bellini's opera Norma (1852, Royal Victoria Theatre, Sydney) beside the Norma of Sara Flower.
-Her husband, having received a pardon from the Italian government, went to Italy in 1870, but died at Modena of gastric fever and inflammation of the lungs soon after his arrival.
-Madame Carandini continued to sing in concerts for some years in Australia and New Zealand, with visits to the United States and India.
 In November 1858 Carandini sang Leonora in Verdi's Il trovatore in a twenty-seven performance season at the Princess Theatre, Melbourne.
 The Carandini troupe performed what may have been New Zealand's first full opera production when they performed Henry Bishop's Guy Mannering at Dunedin's Princess Theatre in September 1862.

-Late life and legacy

 Carandini's last Australian appearance was in farewell concert on 3 February 1892 at the Melbourne Town Hall; she sang "Jessie the flower of Dumblane" with a strong voice for her age.
 Soon afterwards she left for England.

+Personal life and death

-In her late life, Carandini lived at Richmond Hill, near Bath, with her daughter; she died there on 13 April 1894, aged 68.
+Carandini lived at Richmond Hill, near Bath, with her daughter, Fanny.
+She died there on 13 April 1894, aged 68.

-Family

-Carandini had eight children, of whom five daughters were musical and took part in her tours.
-Her eldest daughter Rosina Palmer was a notable Australian soprano, while her son Christie Palmerston was an explorer and prospector in northern Queensland.
+Her eldest son Frank James (1847-1920), who inherited his father’s title, had a career in the British Army, seeing action in the Second Anglo-Afghan War and retiring with the rank of Major.
+Another son Christie Palmerston was an explorer and prospector in northern Queensland..
+Her eldest daughter Rosina Palmer was a notable Australian soprano, while daughter Fanny was also a well-known singer; she married Sir Henry Morland.

-Her great-grandson (by her granddaughter, Countess Estelle Marie (née Carandini di Sarzano); (1889–1981) was actor Sir Christopher Lee and her great-great-granddaughter is Dame Harriet Walter.
+Carandini's great-grandson (by Frank's daughter and her granddaughter, Countess Estelle Marie (née Carandini di Sarzano); (1889–1981) was the actor Sir Christopher Lee.
+His niece and her great-great-granddaughter is Dame Harriet Walter.
+Another great-granddaughter is the actress Hermione Hannen, granddaughter of her daughter Fanny.

-She was also the great-grandmother of the actress Hermione Hannen through her daughter Fanny Ellen Hannah Louisa Carandini, who married Sir Henry Morland.

-Tribute
+Legacy

 A street in the Canberra suburb of Melba is named in her honour.